2nd Chronicles Chapter 22

 romanized: Yēhūʾ, meaning “Yahu is He” Reign 841–814 BCE Died 814 BCE

-was executing judgment upon the house of Ahabאַחְאָב
+was executing judgment on the house of Ahabאַחְאָב

 Modern: ʾAḥʾav King of Northern Israel Reign c.
 871 – c.852 BC Died 852 BC Know as a wicked king

-, and found the princes of Judah, and the sons of the brethren of Ahaziah, that ministered to Ahaziah, he killed them.
+, and the sons of the brothers of Ahaziah, that served Ahaziah, he killed them.

-22:9 And he sought Ahaziah: and they caught him, (for he was hid in Samaria,) and brought him to Jehuיֵהוּא
+22:9 And he sought Ahaziah: and they caught him, (because he had hid in Samaria (meaning watch mountain)), and brought him to Jehuיֵהוּא

 romanized: Yēhūʾ, meaning “Yahu is He” Reign 841–814 BCE Died 814 BCE

-: and when they had slain him, they buried him: Because, said they, he is the son of Jehoshaphatיְהוֹשָׁפָט
+: and when they had killed him, they buried him: Because, said they, he [is] the son of Jehoshaphatיְהוֹשָׁפָט

 , who sought YAHWEH יְהֹוָה